sosy-lab/benchexec/doc/container.md

-For `containerexec` and `runexec`, the command-line parameters `--result-files` and `--output-directory` can be used to specify the pattern for matching result files and the directory where they should be placed.
+For `containerexec` and `runexec`, the command-line parameters `--result-files` and `--output-directory` can be used to specify the pattern(s) for matching result files and the directory where they should be placed.
-For `benchexec`, the pattern is given with a `<resultfiles>` tag in the benchmark-definition XML file, and the result files are placed in a directory besides the result XML file.
+For `benchexec`, the patterns are given within `<resultfiles>` tags in the benchmark-definition XML file, and the result files are placed in a directory besides the result XML file.